 By George Lehnigk

-This spring, the local grassroots organization, Options for Oakton, hosted a community meeting to address a spate of proposals to redevelop parcels in Oakton, including the 33-acre AT&T site located at the intersection of Chain Bridge and Jermantown Roads.
+In the spring of 2024, the local grassroots organization, Options for Oakton, hosted a community meeting to address a spate of proposals to redevelop parcels in Oakton, including the 33-acre AT&T site located at the intersection of Chain Bridge and Jermantown Roads.
 Residents’ input was sought on four topics: traffic concerns, acceptable densities, impacts on existing green space and the rising pressures on maintaining the character of Oakton.
 One of the attendees posed this question: Does Oakton, which is officially designated as merely a “Census designated place” consisting of a handful of zip codes and separating the Town of Vienna and the City of Fairfax, even have a ‘character’?

 This question has come up in my discussions with local friends and neighbors over the years.
 My longtime acquaintances considered the answer self-evident.
 Even less than 30 years ago, Oakton radiated from its historic center at the intersection of Chain Bridge and Hunter Mill Roads, Oakton reflected the deep history of a Northern Virginia village.